ey7/project-two/README.md

 5. I modified the bootstrap code to make the tables more compact and responsive at small screen sizes.
 6. I was not able to match up the font on the Chart to Exo 2 and settled for a generic arial font which works but is not ideal from an aesthethic point of view.
 7. I added a scroll to top arrow, by modifying an example from W3 Schools with an svg arrow instead of a button.
 8. Still under investigation.
+From some research, I understand that frameworks ike React make this easier to implement.
-9. Still under investigation.
+9. Still under investigation, it does not appear to be an issue on all devices.

 ## Further improvements to be made to site